Hassan97-js/lobe-ai/README.md

 ## Technologies
-This project was built with Sass and Vite.js.
+This project was built with Sass, TypeScript and Vite.js.

 * Sass is a preprocessor that extends the functionality of CSS.
 * Vite.js is a build tool that provides fast and efficient development.